crisantoiii/inventory-management-platform/PROJECT_STATUS.md

 # Overall Assessment

-The Product Management module is considered feature-complete for Version 1.
+The Product and Category modules are feature-complete for the current release.

-The project architecture has been validated through the successful implementation of reusable paging, filtering, sorting, and repository patterns, providing a solid foundation for future modules.
+The project architecture has now been validated through multiple reusable modules using shared paging, filtering, sorting, repository patterns, and consistent Razor Pages workflows.
+This establishes a strong foundation for implementing additional inventory modules with minimal duplication.